Real estate: Real estate and the environment

 Real estate can be valued or devalued based on the amount of environmental degradation that has occurred.
 Environmental degradation can cause extreme health and safety risks.
 There is a growing demand for the use of site assessments (ESAs) when valuing a property for both private and commercial real estate.

 Environmental surveying is made possible by environmental surveyors who examine the environmental factors present within the development of real estate as well as the impacts that development and real estate has on the environment.

 Green development is a concept that has grown since the 1970s with the environmental movement and the World Commission on Environment and Development.
 Green development examines social and environmental impacts with real estate and building.
 There are 3 areas of focus, being the environmental responsiveness, resource efficiency, and the sensitivity of cultural and societal aspects.
 Examples of Green development are green infrastructure, LEED, conservation development, and sustainability developments.

 Real estate in itself has been measured as a contributing factor to the rise in green house gases.
 According to the International Energy Agency, real estate in 2019 was responsible for 39 percent of total emissions worldwide and 11 percent of those emissions were due to the manufacturing of materials used in buildings.

-As an investment
+Development

+Real estate development involves planning and coordinating of housebuilding, real estate construction or renovation projects.
+Real estate development can be less cyclical than real estate investing.

+Investment

 In markets where land and building prices are rising, real estate is often purchased as an investment, whether or not the owner intends to use the property.
 Often investment properties are rented out, but "flipping" involves quickly reselling a property, sometimes taking advantage of arbitrage or quickly rising value, and sometimes after repairs are made that substantially raise the value of the property.
 Luxury real estate is sometimes used as a way to store value, especially by wealthy foreigners, without any particular attempt to rent it out.
-Some luxury units in London and New York City have been used as a way for corrupt foreign government officials and businesspeople from countries without strong rule of law to launder money or to protect it from seizure.
+Some luxury units in London and New York City have been used as a way for corrupt foreign government officials and business people from countries without strong rule of law to launder money or to protect it from seizure.
+Investment in real estate can be categorized by financial risk into core, value-added, and opportunistic.
+Real estate value tends to depreciate with age according to hedonic regression.